suzannewaiwai/Prediction_User_Demographics_using_Movie_Dataset/README.md

 # Prediction_User_Demographics_using_Movie_Dataset
-This study explores gender and age influences on movie preferences using MovieLens and OMDB data.
+This explores gender and age influences on movie preferences using MovieLens and OMDB data.
 It identifies gendered and universally appealing films and achieves 80% gender and 75% age prediction accuracy via 5-fold cross-validation.
 The findings aid filmmakers and platforms in personalizing content, boosting engagement, and fostering inclusivity in media.